jonatanvicente/docker-k8s-training/labs/lab_4.md

 - Create a new ServiceAccount (**`kubectl create serviceaccount serviceaccounttest`**).
 - Check with **`kubectl get sa`** (there should be two) and **`kubectl get serviceaccounts/serviceaccounttest -o yaml`**
-	- Optionally, you can create a ServiceAccount using a manifest (**`kubectl apply -f sa.yaml`**).
-It can be created in the default namespace.
 - The ServiceAccount **does not** automatically have an associated token (since v1.31).

 **_Creating a Pod and Using the Token_**